Abstract

 First, the insulin–glucagon system might just be a felicitous but otherwise atypical example that was cherry-picked as it happens to accord well with the theoretical ideas that are being put forward here.
 However, the approach is applicable to various physiological systems, including hydro-mineral regulation, body temperature control and regulation of macro-chemical body composition.15,21

 Furthermore, it is not clear what is actually set out along the abscissa in Figures 7 and 8.
 Ostensibly, it is the plasma glucose concentration, but this quantity fluctuates during the lifetime of the organism, whereas lifetime reproductive output is a fixed number, for a given life history.
 We could fix this by taking the abscissa to indicate the blood glucose level averaged over the life time.
 However, the following approach is a bit neater and also more suited to later generalisations.
-Let denote the glucose level and a U-shaped function as represented by the ‘valley’ in Figure 7.
-Then consider the quantity
+Let

 This is not a trivial problem since a given actuator will affect a certain subset of the physiological state variables in the positive direction and another subset in the negative direction (one of these subsets may be empty).
 Conversely, a given physiological state variable may be governed by more than one actuator (it has to be at least one, lest the physiological variable be insusceptible to regulation).
 As a result, a deadlock may arise between the simultaneous pushes and pulls exerted on a given actuator by several physiological state variables.
 We may well surmise that some sort of compromise is reached for each individual actuator – but then a given physiological state variable could end up being governed by actuators that are subject to such compromises and therefore not necessarily steered in the ‘correct’ direction, at least as far as regulation of the physiological state variable at hand is concerned.
-This problem can be solved; we shall not delve into the particulars here.15
+This problem can be solved; we shall not delve into the particulars here.
+15

 Intrinsic and extrinsic teleology

 Whenever we discern such apparent purposefulness in biological systems, we could claim that this is an expression of τέλος (telos), a final end-point or inherent aim which is already intrinsic in the nature of the thing.
-Classical antiquity adhered to a doctrine of natural teleology which endowed the laws of nature itself with such intrinsic purpose.25 This is perhaps best viewed as a natural, unforced unfolding rather than a conscious striving.
+Classical antiquity adhered to a doctrine of natural teleology which endowed the laws of nature itself with such intrinsic purpose.
+25 This is perhaps best viewed as a natural, unforced unfolding rather than a conscious striving.
 Intrinsic τέλος is cut of the same cloth as the Stoics’ impetus or ὁρμή: the same kind of natural philosophy is at work here, that ignores the microscopic nature of the universe and explains phenomena as either unforced natural unfolding, or else forced alterations thereof, where the forces are imposed by beings that can exert volition.

 While τέλος represents an intrinsic or inherent kind of purposefulness, there is also the extrinsic kind that resides in the use and design which beings capable of foresight impose on objects or fellow creatures.
 The distinction is dulled in Western culture, inasmuch as intrinsic and extrinsic purposes have a tendency to come to much the same thing in the context of monotheistic faith, such as the Abrahamic religions, which presuppose a personal, omnipotent and sometimes benevolent supreme being (perhaps this is also true for other belief systems, insofar as power or ownership, volition and personal consciousness are ascribed to supernatural entities).